 If an arc flash risk assessment determines that PPE is required, PPE selection can be determined by calculating the potential incident energy of a piece of equipment or using PPE Category Classifications.
 Arc ratings of protective clothing must either exceed the calculated incident energy or meet the corresponding PPE Category minimum arc ratings listed in the Table 130.7(C)(15)(c) Personal Protective Equipment.”

 Most major companies in the US have some employees that work on or near energized parts and equipment.
-The Occupational Safety and Health Administration (OSHA) considers the NFPA 70E standard a “recognized industry practice” and has levied fines to companies that haven’t protected their employees when arc flash accidents have occurred.
+The Occupational Safety and Health Administration (OSHA) considers the NFPA 70E arc flash standard a “recognized industry practice” and has levied fines to companies that haven’t protected their employees when arc flash accidents have occurred.

 Simplify Compliance to NFPA 70E

 Many companies simplify compliance to NFPA 70E through everyday uniform programs using garments made with Westex-brand FR fabric that meet the requirements of NFPA 70E PPE Categories 1 and 2 as a single-layer.
 This can alleviate employer concerns about leaving the difficult decision of determining whether a specific routine electrical task is PPE Category 1 or 2 in the hands of the employee.
 Please refer to NFPA 70E Annex H.2 Simplified Two Category Flame Resistant (FR) Clothing Approach.

 To supplement everyday uniforms, arc flash suits and hoods in double-layer Westex ® DH, Westex ® DH Air TM, Westex UltraSoft®, UltraSoft AC® and Indura® combinations are available for higher energy PPE Category 3 & 4 level tasks.